buildingsmart-norway/maskinlesbar_v440/README.md

 Dette prosjektet vil søke å linke til og gjenbruke innhold, samt følge veiledningene som ble utarbeidet i dette prosjektet.

-## How to use the code in the Repository

-This project uses python 3 and jupyter notebooks.
-For accessing bSDD the request library is used, and for working with the ontology the RDFLib library is used.

-The [environment.yml](environment.yml).
-Install anaconda on your machine [create environment from this file](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).
-After you can activate it by source activate {name of environment} and start the notebooks by ```jupyter notebook``` in the repo root.

 ## How to contribute
 Please add an issue with ideas or comments, and feel free to add pull requests with alterations.